3-week Clown Creation School

 Week 1 / Clown Foundation

-The Business – seminars on running a business for emerging artists: fundraising, budgeting and tour booking with time to ask questions specific to your project, led by our producer Emily Coleman.
+The Business – seminars on running a business for emerging artists: fundraising, budgeting and tour booking with time to ask questions specific to your project, led by executive producer Emily Coleman.

 Week 3 / Creating, Writing & Directing

 Practical tools for making physical comedy work in a range of performance contexts: theatre, cabaret, variety, circus, dance.